What Is Phishing? How to Spot and Avoid Scams in 2026

 What to Do If You Clicked a Phishing Link

 If you clicked a phishing link or entered credentials on a suspicious site, act immediately.
-Time is critical—most attackers begin exploiting compromised accounts within minutes of credential capture.
+Most attackers begin exploiting compromised accounts within minutes of credential capture—the window for containing damage is narrow.

 If you entered financial information, contact your bank immediately to freeze your accounts and dispute any unauthorized transactions.
-Most banks provide zero-liability protection if you report fraud promptly.
-Monitor your credit card and bank statements closely for the next 60 days.
-Consider placing a fraud alert with the three major credit bureaus (Equifax, Experian, TransUnion) if personal information like your Social Security number was exposed.
+Most banks provide zero-liability protection when fraud is reported promptly.
+Monitor statements closely for the next 60 days and consider placing a fraud alert with Equifax, Experian, and TransUnion if personal information like your Social Security number was exposed.

 Run a full malware scan on your device using updated antivirus software.
-If you downloaded an attachment, disconnect from your network immediately and scan before reconnecting.
-Malware can spread to other devices on your network, install keyloggers to capture future passwords, or establish persistent backdoor access.
-For businesses, isolating compromised devices prevents lateral movement across your infrastructure.
+If you downloaded an attachment, disconnect from your network before scanning to prevent potential spread to other devices.
+Malware installed through phishing can establish persistent backdoor access, install keyloggers to capture future passwords, or serve as a foothold for ransomware deployment.
+For businesses, isolating compromised devices is essential to prevent lateral movement across your infrastructure.

-For business accounts, report the incident to your IT team or security provider immediately—they need to check whether attackers have already accessed other systems using your compromised credentials.
-Organizations should follow their incident response plan to contain the breach, preserve evidence, and assess the scope of compromise.
+For business accounts, report the incident to your IT team or security provider immediately—they need to assess whether attackers have already used your credentials to access other systems.
 Under NIST SP 800-61 guidelines, incident response must be swift, coordinated, and documented.
+Follow your organization's incident response plan to contain the breach, preserve evidence, and determine the full scope of compromise.

 Immediate Actions After Clicking a Phishing Link